spkvfx/creative_coding-work/120-work/hw-4/readme.md

 ## Summary

-Meet Prof. Manyeyes McMouthy, Esq!
+Meet Prof. Manyeyes McMouthy, Esq!!
+His eyes change on reload!

 Making him was a lot of fun, but took a bit more time than I had anticipated.
 I had a lot of remembering how Processing works, and I made an effort to use (and perhaps over use) Push() and Pop().